seemathapar/pgebill-history/README.md

 Input Data : The 2 data files pge_gas_bill.csv and pge_electric_bill.csv have the historical bill data since 2014 for a household.
 For the sake of the demo, the size of the file is intentionally kept small.

 Executable jar: I have executed the code on CDH 4.2.1.
-The executable jar billPartitioner.jar is uploaded along with the java code.
+The executable jar billPartition.jar is uploaded along with the java code.
 For ease in execution, I have created 3 different sets of Mapper-Reducer-Driver classes to get answers for the 3 different scenarios over the same input data set:

 1. View the total amount spent in Gas and Electric bills since 2014.